Skip to Main Content

 How to apply for a loan with PenFed

-PenFed works directly with TrueCar to expedite the car shopping process for its borrowers.
-This is a significant perk not every lender offers.
+PenFed works with TrueCar to expedite the car shopping process for its borrowers.
+While other banks and credit unions have a similar partnership, not all offer a rate discount for using it.
 Drivers can easily search for new or used vehicles in their area.
 You can specify makes and models while shopping.

 Fees and penalties